Last Updated: February 2024; Published: December 2013

 - Rob Reich.
 Professor Rob Reich served on GiveWell's Board of Directors from December 2013 to April 2019.
-Professor Reich had a pre-existing friendship with Program Officer Alexander Berger, who was one of his students when in college.
+Professor Reich had a pre-existing friendship with GiveWell employee Alexander Berger, who was one of his students when in college.
 (As of June 2017, Alexander is an employee of the Open Philanthropy Project.)
 Professor Reich is also co-director of the Stanford Center on Philanthropy and Civil Society, for which Cari Tuna (another GiveWell Board member, and President of Good Ventures) was previously a member of the Advisory Board.